 - 1/4 cup pistachios, pecan pieces or sliced almonds

-- fresh mint or Italian parsley
+- 1/8 cup fresh mint leaves or Italian parsley, torn

-- optional- crumbled goat cheese
+- optional- 1/3 cup crumbled goat cheese

 Instructions

-Make the dressing – stir everything together in a small bowl.
+- Make the dressing – stir everything together in a small bowl.

-Toast the coconut (in a dry skillet over low heat) and soak red onions in a bowl of salted water (this optional, to remove the bite and bitterness- some people prefer the bite and bitterness.;)
+- Soak red onions in a bowl of salted water (this is optional, to remove the bite and bitterness- some people prefer the bite and bitterness.;)

-Cut the rinds off the oranges using a very sharp chef’s knife ( you can also peel by hand).
+- Cut the rinds off the oranges using a very sharp chef’s knife ( you can also peel by hand).
 Slice into 1/4 inch thick rounds.

-Place the arugula ( or baby spinach) on a platter to form the base of the salad.
+- Place the arugula (or baby spinach) on a platter to form the base of the salad.
 Layer the orange slices over top.
-Sprinkle with the chopped dates, nuts and toastedcoconut.
+Sprinkle with the chopped dates, nuts and toasted coconut.

-Drain and scatter the red onions.
+- Drain and scatter the red onions.
 If using goat cheese, crumble it over top.
 Add some mint leaves and spoon the dressing over top.
 You will probably not need all the dressing.

-Add more cracked pepper if you like.
+- Add more cracked pepper if you like.

-Serve immediately.
+- Serve immediately.

 Notes